 Too many people use the “spray and pray” technique when photographing.
 That would be taking 50 pictures of one subject without having any real thought as to what the subject is and what their intention is for photographing this location.
 When they get home and look at the pictures on their computer, they forget what originally interested them in this scene.

-If you want some help being more intentional about your landscape photography, we can help you with a variety of private and group workshops in California, Iceland and Cuba.
-Learn to be a great photographer with Jansen Photo Expeditions where we give you photographic inspiration, exploration and adventure.
+If you want some help being more intentional about your landscape photography, we can help you with a variety of private and group workshops.
+Learn to be a great photographer with Jansen Photo Expeditions where we give you photographic inspiration, exploration, and adventure.